Xabi Alonso: Real Sociedad

 The 2002–03 season was the club's best league performance since the 1981–82 season, in which they won the league.
-The Basque team finished second, two points behind Real Madrid, setting a club record for their highest ever points total, and qualifying for the UEFA Champions League for the first time.
-Alonso received much praise for his role in the team's success and was given the Best Spanish Player award by Spanish sports magazine Don Balón.
-In addition, Alonso significantly contributed to the team's goal tally, scoring 12 goals in all competitions.
+The Basque club finished second, two points behind Real Madrid, setting a club record for their highest ever points total, and qualifying for the UEFA Champions League for the first time.
+Alonso received much praise for his role in the club's success and was given the Best Spanish Player award by Spanish sports magazine Don Balón.
+In addition, Alonso significantly contributed to the club's goal tally, scoring 12 goals in all competitions.
 His performances earned Alonso national repute and Iñaki Sáez, the coach of the Spain national team, called him up for the Spain national football team.
-Alonso made his international debut in April 2003 in a 4–0 friendly win over Ecuador.
+Alonso made his international debut on 30 April 2003 in a 4–0 friendly win over Ecuador.
 Sáez praised Alonso, saying, "He has a fantastic range of accurate passing [and] sees football with an extraordinary clarity."

 The 2003–04 season comprised mixed results for Alonso and his San Sebastián club.
-Alonso revelled in the opportunity to perform in Europe, appearing in all the team's games, and Real Sociedad qualified for the knockout phase of the Champions League.
-The team struggled under the pressure of the extra matches, however, and were promptly knocked out of the tournament by Lyon and finished 15th in La Liga.
-The combination of Alonso's outstanding performances and the team's poor league finish made a move away from Anoeta Stadium inevitable.
-Despite interest from La Liga champions Real Madrid, Alonso remained committed to Real Sociedad.
+Alonso revelled in the opportunity to perform in Europe, appearing in all the club's games, and Real Sociedad qualified for the knockout phase of the Champions League.
+The club struggled under the pressure of the extra matches, however, and were promptly knocked out of the tournament by Lyon and finished 15th in La Liga.
+The combination of Alonso's outstanding performances and the club's poor league finish made a move away from Anoeta Stadium inevitable.
+Despite interest from Real Madrid, Alonso remained committed to Real Sociedad.
 Madrid failed to meet the £13 million price tag that José Luis Astiazarán, the Real Sociedad president, had placed on Alonso and the deal reached a stalemate.
 Alonso had other concerns and focused on international duty with Spain at UEFA Euro 2004.
 Despite the fact that Alonso's appearance at the tournament was brief, he caught the attention of retired footballer Jan Mølby, who was impressed with his precise passing abilities.

 The summer transfer window at Real Sociedad saw the arrival of Alonso's childhood friend Mikel Arteta.
 Arteta was ecstatic at the prospect of partnering Alonso in midfield, but his excitement was short-lived.
 Alonso was not picked for Real Sociedad's pre-season friendlies, signalling that an offer by Liverpool was being treated seriously.
-The Basque side announced on 20 August 2004 that they had made a deal worth £10.7 million with Liverpool and Alonso had agreed terms with the Merseyside team.
+On 20 August 2004, the Basque side announced they had made a deal worth £10.7 million with Liverpool and Alonso had agreed terms with the Merseyside club.
 Alonso did not lament the fact that a move to Real Madrid had not materialised.
 Instead, he concentrated on integrating with the new Spanish contingent at Liverpool under the guidance of former Valencia manager Rafael Benítez.